What is Cushing syndrome?

 Treatment depends on what is causing Cushing syndrome.
 You may need surgery to remove a tumor of the pituitary gland or of the adrenal glands.
 Other treatments may include:

 - Some hormone-inhibiting medicines

 Tell your healthcare provider if your symptoms return or get worse.
-Also let him or her know if you get new symptoms.
+Also let them know if you get new symptoms.

 Key points about Cushing syndrome